Matt0550/StageMaster-Discord-Bot/README.md

 4. Open `bot.py` in a text editor and replace `"Insert Discord token here"` with your token bot

-5. Open `cogs/stage.py` in a text editor and replace `"Owner id"` with your owner id (line 114 and 151)
+5. Open `cogs/stage.py` in a text editor and replace the first 3 variable

 6. Run the bot